TaTooKa/microfate/_build/html/_sources/index.rst.txt

 --------------------

-microFATE attempts to reduce the Fate RPG philosophies to its minimum and most pure.
-That is: Aspects.
+microFATE attempts to reduce the Fate RPG philosophies to its minimum and most pure mechanic: **Aspects.**

 To tell a collaborative story, while still maintaining the mechanics that make it a game and not an improv session, you don’t really need much more than Aspects and the Core mechanics of the system.